brikou/en-docs.behat.org/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 ~~~~~~~~~~~

 Now, that we have our model set up and have created a database, we are good to go!
-By issuing ``php app/console behat -e=test @AcmeDemoBundle``, we will see that everything should be working?
+By issuing ``php app/console behat -e test @AcmeDemoBundle``, we will see that everything should be working?

 ::